-5 Ways To Repeat Your Last Command In Linux - OSTechNix
+How To Repeat Your Last Command In Linux - OSTechNix

 - Bookmark The Linux Commands For Easier Repeated Invocation

-And, that’s all.
-You know now how to repeat your last command without typing it in the Terminal.
+And, that's all.
+These are a few ways to repeat your last command without typing it in the Terminal.
 If you want to view the output of your last commands without actually having to retype them, these methods will help.

 If you know any other methods, please let me know in the comment section below.
 I will check and update the guide accordingly.